amanpanditap/Python_Projects/README.md

 ## 2) Automate Email
 Send Email using python code.
-Check out the code for instructions, also configure your Email Steps for configuration(Do at your own will!!)
+Check out the code for instructions, also configure your Email Steps for configuration(Do at your own will!!)<br/>

-i) While logged into your gmail at gmail.com, go to https://myaccount.google.com/security ii) Scroll down to the part that says "Allow less secure apps" iii) Turn ON "allow less secure apps".
+i) While logged into your gmail at gmail.com, go to https://myaccount.google.com/security<br/>
+ii) Scroll down to the part that says "Allow less secure apps"<br/>
+iii) Turn ON "allow less secure apps".<br/>
 If you don't want to make your main gmail less secure, or if you don't already have gmail, then sign up for a new gmail solely for this purpose.

 ## 3) Currency_Converter